 You’ll also benefit from minimal overheads, a portable and self-advertising business and the joy of flexible working with your favourite four-legged friends.

 If you’re using your van for your dog care business, you’ll need own goods cover van insurance.
 This provides protection for your van and helps minimise the impact that any theft, damage or accident will have on your business.

-If you’re carrying specialist kit in your van, such as dog grooming equipment, you may want to look into our goods and tools policy upgrade.
+If you’re carrying specialist kit in your van, such as dog grooming equipment, you may want to look into our Vehicle Contents Cover policy upgrade.
 This specifically covers the contents of your van and helps you to recover the cost if anything gets stolen or damaged after an accident.

 What dog-friendly van modifications should I have?